The Art and Science of Coil Manufacturing at Ambrell

 Before getting started with your own applications for induction forging, you need to understand the power that it requires.
 The power supplies needed for induction forging can vary greatly, from just a few kilowatts to multiple megawatts.
 The component geometry can also dictate power supply frequency, which can vary from about 50 Hz to 200 kHz.
 Keep in mind that most applications for induction forging use a range of between 1 kHz and 100 kHz.

-Selecting the correct power for your induction forging application requires you to calculate the thermal energy needed to raise the chosen material to the necessary temperature within the allotted time frame.
+Selecting the correct power for your induction forge application requires you to calculate the thermal energy needed to raise the chosen material to the necessary temperature within the allotted time frame.
 After this measurement is determined, you'll have to factor in other components such as radiated losses, coil losses, and other system losses.
 (And, THE LAB at Ambrell can help you do this with complimentary applications testing.)

 After determining the power consumption necessary for an induction forging application, you'll have to consider the next main parameter -- the output frequency of the power source.
 While the heat is primarily generated in the surface of the component, it's critical to choose a frequency that offers the deepest and most practical penetration depth into the work piece.
 You should also keep in mind that it does take time for the heat to penetrate toward the center of the work piece.
 Furthermore, if too much heat or power is applied too quickly, it is possible to melt the work piece's surface while the core is still cool.